 The Guam Psychology Internship Consortium (Guam-PIC) is not accredited by the American Psychological Association (APA).
-Guam-PIC's self-study was submitted in February 2023 and the site visit has been approved for the Fall 2024.
+Guam-PIC's self-study was submitted in February 2023.
+The site visit recently occurred in December 2024 (from December 11-13, 2024).
 Questions specifically related to the program's accreditation status should be directed to the Commission on Accreditation.

-Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002

-Phone: (202) 336-5979 Email: apaaccred@apa.org
+Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002 Phone: (202) 336-5979 Email: apaaccred@apa.org